preignition/program-user-guide/docs/app/survey/how-to/style-configuration.md

 * rem or em (Relative to font size - e.g., 1.5rem)
 * % (Percentages - e.g., 100%)

+For a deeper understanding of how these units work and which to choose, read our [Explanation of CSS Units](../explanation/understanding-css-units.md).

 ### Typography Tokens
 Font size tokens (such as Input Font Size or Label Font Size) are strictly used to adjust the scale of text elements.